alexamy/godot-dialogue-system/README.md

 # Dialogue system

+⚠️ In alpha stage and not very well tested.
+Expect bugs and breaking api changes.

 ## Quick start
 1. Create `DialogueData` resource and write a dialogue.
 2. Create script, which extends `DialogueInterpreter`, and implement your custom `_ask` and `_say` methods.